-There are various reasons why one may choose to rent an HDB flat in Singapore as opposed to buying one, and not all of them revolve around considering ‘financial sense’.
+Singapore rental prices are currently at an all-time high.
+Still, there are various reasons why one may choose to rent an HDB flat in Singapore, as opposed to buying one, and not all of them revolve around considering ‘financial sense’.

 Renting provides more mobility, especially if the occupants prefer to live closer to their workplace.
-Flexibility is another boon – instead of paying a 25-year mortgage on their HDB flat and spending money on renovation, renters are free to look for another flat (typically renovated and furnished) once their existing rental contract with the landlord is up.
+Flexibility is another boon – instead of paying a 25-year mortgage and spending money on renovation, renters are free to look for another unit (typically renovated and furnished) once their existing rental contract with the landlord is up.
 It’s also a good option for those who may consider migrating overseas in the future.

 HDB Rental Flats Under the Public Rental Scheme

 If you’re looking to rent an HDB flat but still find yourself short on funds, you can seek help and go for the HDB Public Rental Scheme.

 You first need to fulfil some eligibility criteria.
 You can apply as a family under the Family Scheme or as a single under the Joint Single Scheme.
 The general rule of thumb is that you cannot apply alone, and must be a Singaporean (who is at least 21 years old under the Family Scheme; at least 35 years old for the Joint Singles Scheme) and must show that your gross household income is $1,500 per month or less.

 On the HDB Public Rental Scheme, HDB rental flat prices can be extremely low.
 Depending on their household income, successful applicants then pay a subsidised rent of $26 to $275 each month.
 This is different from the Parenthood Provisional Housing Scheme (PPHS).

 However, most of us reading this don’t qualify for the HDB public rental scheme and will need to rent on the open market.
 So how much are Singapore rental prices?

 Singapore Rental Prices for HDB Flats (Q3 2023)